Canopy

 The manifest is the load-bearing piece.
 If it is wrong, nothing else recovers.
 A v0 manifest covers:

 - Identity.
-Name, version, author, signature.
+Name, version, author, content hash.

 - Kind.